TNA Genesis (2005): Aftermath

-After the show went off the air, Christian Cage, Rhino, and Team 3D joined together to create a chant in honor of Eddie Guerrero.
+After the show went off the air, Christian Cage, Rhino, and Team 3D joined to create a chant in honor of Eddie Guerrero.

 Rhino and Jarrett continued their rivalry after Genesis.
 A rematch between Rhino and Jarrett for the NWA World Heavyweight Championship was announced on the November 19 episode of Impact! for Turning Point.
 TNA aired a series of video packages focusing on Rhino and his title match heading into the show.
 Jarrett defeated Rhino at the event to retain the championship.

 Team 3D fought AMW in a Tag Team Elimination Tables match at Turning Point.
 The Tables match was announced on the November 19 episode of Impact! to take place at the show.
 Team 3D won the encounter at the show.

 A.J.
 Styles went on to defend the TNA X Division Championship against Samoa Joe at Turning Point.
 This defense was due to Styles accusing Joe of violating the unwritten X Division code.
 Styles then challenged Joe to a TNA X Division Championship match at Turning Point which Joe accepted on the November 19 episode of Impact!.
 Joe defeated Styles at the show to become the new TNA X Division Champion.
 After the bout, Joe attempted to assault Styles in the same manner he did with Daniels until Daniels returned from injury to save Styles.
 This continued a rivalry between the three wrestlers as Joe went on to defend the title against Daniels at TNA's Final Resolution PPV event on January 15, 2006, which Joe won to retain the title.
 At TNA's Against All Odds PPV event on February 12, 2006, Daniels, Joe, and Styles competed in a Three Way match for the TNA X Division Championship; Joe gained the pinfall to retain the title.
 The three competed again, but this time in a Three Way Ultimate X match for the championship at TNA's Destination X PPV event on March 12, 2006.
 Daniels won the bout, thus becoming the new TNA X Division Champion.
 The rivalry ended on the April 13, 2006 episode of Impact! when Joe defeated Daniels to win back the championship.